Cross Data Center Replication (XDCR)

 About Scopes and Collections

 All Capella clusters have the option to replicate data from a specific scope and collection on the source cluster to a specific scope and collection on a destination cluster.
-If identically named scopes and collections have been defined on the source and destination, data can optionally be replicated from each scope and collection on the source to to each corresponding, identically named scope and collection on the destination.
+If identically named scopes and collections have been defined on the source and destination, data can optionally be replicated from each scope and collection on the source to each corresponding, identically named scope and collection on the destination.
 Alternatively, replication can be explicitly configured to occur between differently named scopes and collections.

 About Intra-cluster XDCR